NCAR/micm/docs/source/contributing/index.rst

 Testing
 -------

-Any code that you contribute must include associated unit tests or an integration test of some kind.
+Any code that you contribute must include associated unit tests and an integration test of some kind.
 Our tests run across various platforms and with different configurations automatically.
 By including tests that exercise your code, you help to minimize the amount of time debugging platform portability issues.
 Further, new features must include at least an example in our documentation.